Are you an innovator looking to use your creativity as a tool for change?

 You must either own or have the right to use and commercially exploit all Intellectual Property Rights related to your business idea.

-Applicants need to demonstrate validation of their product/service, early customer engagement and a viable route to market.
+Applicants need to demonstrate validation of their product/service, early customer engagement, a viable route to market and be ready to start operating within twelve months of our annual Awards in October.

 Judging criteria